-Now, before you start to look for things to do in Mauritius and change your Facebook status to “travelling to Mauritius”, are you sure you have chosen the best time of the year to visit Mauritius?
+Now, before you start to look for things to do in Mauritius and change your Facebook status to “going to Mauritius”, are you sure you have chosen the best time of the year to travel to Mauritius?
 It could be the rainy season.
 Or worst, it could be the cyclone season in Mauritius.

 So, what is the best time of the year to visit Mauritius?
 First, let’s answer this question: